-Should a concern or complaint concerning a Called worker be made directly to the School Board as a whole, to a Board member as an individual, or to another teacher, it will be referred to the individual of concern, providing the person(s) receiving the concern or complaint feels it requires further consideration.
+Should a concern or complaint concerning a faculty or staff member be made directly to the School Board as a whole, to a Board member as an individual, or to another teacher, it will be referred to the individual of concern, providing the person(s) receiving the concern or complaint feels it requires further consideration.

-At all times, the individual Called worker will be advised of the nature of the concern or complaint and will be provided every opportunity for explanation, comment, and presentation of the facts as he/she sees them.
+At all times, the individual worker will be advised of the nature of the concern or complaint and will be provided every opportunity for explanation, comment, and presentation of the facts as he/she sees them.
 The credibility of anonymous complaints will be suspect at all times.
-The Called worker will have the right to know who has brought forth a concern or complaint.
+The faculty or staff member has the right to know who has brought forth a concern or complaint.